-For KNN, we need to decide cluster heads from training data.
-The implement flow is similar to ambient part AR model.
-We calculate each type of training data occurrence time as time-frequency (TF).
-If a case’ TF is higher than 1%, we regard this case as one of cluster head.
-When the system has found all cluster heads, it uses k-nearest neighbor to build the activity recognition model and also sets k to 3.
-F is used to find the instance of cluster head.
-If an instance belongs to a cluster head, we label this instance as this cluster.
-And the format of KNN features is the joint of ambient part KNN result and vital sign part 2LDPMM feature.
-That the number of feature is n in ambient part KNN; the number of feature is m in vital sign part 2nd layer 2LDPMM.
-The features’ dimension is n+m.
-In order to normalize the distance between ambient and vital sign part, we also accumulate the results of ambient part and multiply 5.
-Because the feature which extracts from vital sign part are the accumulation of the successive 60 instances that the interval time is one second.
-The feature which extracts from ambient part are the snapshot of environmental sensors and the interval time is 5 seconds.
-So we accumulate the result from ambient part and multiply to 5.
-And the similarity measurement also uses Manhattan distance.
-The format of fusion feature shows as Fig. 3-8.
+For KNN, we need to decide cluster heads from the training data.
+The implemented flow is similar to that of the ambient part AR model.
+We calculate the times of occurrence of each type of training data, known as time-frequency (TF).
+If TF of a case is higher than 1%, we regard this case as one of cluster head.
+When the system has found all cluster heads, it uses k-nearest neighbor to build the activity recognition model If an instance belongs to a cluster head, we label this instance as this cluster, and the format of KNN features is the joint result of ambient part KNN result and vital sign part 2LDPMM feature.
+Let the number of feature be n in ambient part KNN, and the number of feature be m in vital sign part 2nd layer 2LDPMM, and then the features’ dimension is n+m.
+In order to normalize the distance between ambient and vital sign part, we also accumulate the results of ambient par.
+Because the feature extracted from vital sign part are the accumulation of the successive 60 instances over one second time interval, and the feature extracted from the ambient part are the snapshot of environmental sensors over the 5 second time interval.
+Note that the similarity measurement also uses Manhattan distance.
+The format of fusion feature is shown in Fig. 3-8.
 Fusing the accumulated results of ambient part and the features of vital sign part.
 In this sample, the ambient part has found 4 clusters and the vital sign part has found 6 clusters in its 1st 2LDPMM.